JosephEoff/D43/README.md

 Start the program "D43.py"

-You will need Python 3.6 or higher, the Python OpenCV2 library, PyQt5, and Quantiphy installed.
+You will need Python 3.6 or higher, the Python OpenCV2 library, PyQt5, Numpy, and Quantiphy installed.